pbrianmackey/GoConcurrent/Docker.md

 "With Azure, we didn’t have to invest in managing servers, so we could focus on delivering the most successful campaign,"

+"To help deliver that successful campaign, the company used the Azure Content Delivery Network to make the digital content available quickly, reliably, and globally to 10.5 million consumers."

 https://customers.microsoft.com/Pages/CustomerStory.aspx?recid=17735

 ##Hypervisor